MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-behavior.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-Upstream sources enables developers to use a single feed to publish and consume packages from Artifact feeds and public registries such as NuGet.org or npmjs.com.
+With upstream sources, developers can use a single feed to publish and consume packages from Artifact feeds and public registries such as NuGet.org or npmjs.com.
 To set up upstream sources for your feed, check the box to **include packages from common public sources**.
 This will allow your feed to use packages from the common public registries.

 :::image type="content" source="media/include-upstream-sources.png" alt-text="Include packages from common public sources checkbox":::